Newport, Abergavenny and Hereford Railway: Construction

-In 1853 the NA&HR sought Parliamentary approval for leasing its line to the LNWR, and for extensions of its network to Swansea and Brecon; at the time Parliament was against large scale amalgamations, and these measures were rejected.
+In 1853 the NA&HR sought parliamentary approval for leasing its line to the LNWR, and for extensions of its network to Swansea and Brecon; at the time Parliament was against large scale amalgamations, and these measures were rejected.

 Opening

-Construction of the planned Newport and Pontypool Railway had not made much progress, but it had resumed under a fresh authorising Act of Parliament, the Newport and Pontypool Railway (Amendment) Act of 1848; it was built by the Monmouthshire Railway and Canal Company, and it was opened on 30 June 1852.
+Construction of the planned Newport and Pontypool Railway had not made much progress, but it had resumed under a fresh authorising act of Parliament, the Newport and Pontypool Railway Amendment Act 1848 (11 & 12 Vict. c. cxx); it was built by the Monmouthshire Railway and Canal Company, and it was opened on 30 June 1852.
 The Newport, Abergavenny and Hereford Railway was opened to goods trains on 30 July 1852, and the formal opening to passengers took place on 6 December 1853, but a slip at Llanvihangel caused the Board of Trade inspecting officer, Captain Wynne, to refuse opening for passenger traffic, and public service was not started until 2 January 1854.
 The Shrewsbury and Hereford Railway had opened on 6 December 1853.

 The permanent way consisted of a double track of Barlow rails throughout the main line, Coedygric Junction to the Barton station at Hereford.
 It was standard gauge.

 Services reached Newport Mill Street station over the Monmouthshire Railway, which had opened in 1852; its line was single at first, but it was doubled in April 1854.
 The two networks joined at Coedygric Junction, near Pontypool.
 The NA&HR had no statutory running powers over the NA&HR; the arrangement was by mutual agreement.
 The Hereford station was later known as Hereford (Barton).
 By a northward extension a mile in length a junction was made at Barrs Court Junction with the Shrewsbury and Hereford Railway; this single line was opened to passenger trains on 16 January 1854, completing a continuous railway from the River Dee to the Bristol Channel.

 The NA&HR was worked from the outset by the London and North Western Railway.